 Your pet’s teeth should be checked at least once a year by your veterinarian for early signs of a problem and to keep your pet’s mouth healthy.

-We offer 20% off Dental cleanings the months of February and September.
+We offer 20% off your pet’s dental cleaning during the months of February and September.

 Have your pet’s teeth checked sooner if you observe any of the following problems: